Individual Taxpayer Identification Number (ITIN)

 Acceptance Agents Applications - Open Season

 The Internal Revenue Service (IRS) will be accepting and processing Forms 13551, Application to Participate in the IRS Acceptance Agent Program, during open season May 1-August 31 of each year for new and renewing applicants.
 We will continue to accept amended applications throughout the year.

-Although IRS accepted applications during the interim period; we did not approve any new or renewing applications.
-With the release of the final changes to the Acceptance Agent Program, we will now process these applications on a first-in, first-out basis.
-Those who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.
+The Acceptance Agent Program processes applications on a first-in, first-out basis.
+Existing approved acceptance agents who submitted a renewing application that was not rejected can continue to operate under the old agreement until the new agreement is finalized.

 - Who needs an ITIN?